Richey Edwards: Early life

-Edwards attended Oakdale Comprehensive School, where he met future bandmates Nicky Wire, Sean Moore and James Dean Bradfield.
-From 1986 to 1989, he attended University of Wales, Swansea, and graduated with a 2:1 degree in political history.
+Edwards attended Oakdale Comprehensive School, alongside future bandmates Nicky Wire, Sean Moore and James Dean Bradfield.
+From 1986 to 1989, he attended University of Wales, Swansea to study Political History and graduated with a 2:1 degree.

 Career

 Edwards was initially a driver and roadie for Manic Street Preachers.
 He was accepted as the band's main spokesman and fourth member in 1989.
 Edwards showed little interest in his guitar playing during the early years of the band; his real contribution was in their lyrics and design.
 When recalling Edwards' first live show, bassist Nicky Wire stated that Edwards "only did one song, he didn't know any of the others;" when asked about his guitar playing Edwards said, "Why is everyone hung up on an ugly piece of wood and metal and strings?"
 Accordingly, he only played on two songs during the band's studio career; however, along with Wire, Edwards was their principal lyricist.
 Edwards is said to have written approximately 80% of the lyrics on their third album, The Holy Bible.
 Both are credited on all songs written before Edwards' disappearance, with Edwards receiving sole credit on three tracks from the 1996 album Everything Must Go, and co-writing credits on another two.

 Edwards expressed a desire to create a concept album described as "Pantera meets Nine Inch Nails meets Screamadelica".
 Bradfield, the band's lead guitarist and vocalist, later expressed doubt over whether the Manic Street Preachers would have produced such an album: "I was worried that as chief tune-smith in the band I wasn't actually going to be able to write things that he would have liked.
 There would have been an impasse in the band for the first time born out of taste."